mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

     Multi-level subdomains such as 'email.marketing.yourcompany.com' are currently not supported.

 1. The record to be placed in your DNS servers displays.
-Copy this record, or download a CSV file, then navigate to your domain hosting solution to generate the matching DNS record.
+Copy this record, or download a CSV file, then navigate to your domain-hosting solution to generate the matching DNS record.

-1. Make sure that DNS record has been generated into your domain hosting solution.
+1. Make sure that DNS record has been generated into your domain-hosting solution.
 If everything is configured properly, check the box "I confirm...", then click **[!UICONTROL Submit]**.

     ![](assets/lp_add-your-own-subdomain-confirm.png)